daos-stack/daos/src/vos/README.md

 If the extent ranges are completely overwritten in the same epoch, the associated data/value of the extent range is replaced or an error is returned.
 The behavior is determined by request from upper layer like in KV store discussed in the previous section (<a href="#721">Operations Supported with Key Value Stores</a>.
 In scenarios where extent ranges get completely overwritten at a later epoch, updating the epoch validity of the rectangle at the earlier epoch would suffice.
-The algorithm splits rectangles only when a part of an extent range in an earlier epoch is overwritten in a later epoch, where only updating validity wouldn‚t suffice.
+The algorithm splits rectangles only when a part of an extent range in an earlier epoch is overwritten in a later epoch, where only updating validity wouldn't suffice.

 <a id="7m"></a>